-The export cable route was received from Energinet as part of the data package; the export cable route extends from landfall location to the planned offshore wind location, as illustrated in Figure 2-1.
+Export cable route was received from Energinet as part of the data package.
+The export cable route extends from landfall location to the planned offshore wind location at KP15.
+See Figure 2-1

-Kilometre Positions (KP) were calculated using an ArcGIS tool with the provided survey centreline shapefile.
+Kilometre Positions (KP) were calculated using a tool in ArcGIS using the provided survey centreline shapefile.